SSPS PGT Peer Mentoring Scheme

 What the scheme does

 At the beginning of each academic year, a welcome mixer will be arranged for interested students to meet each other as well as potential mentors and to sign up to peer support groups.
 If you are unable to attend the initial mixer (usually held in the first few weeks of the autumn semester), you can get in touch with one of the programme organisers at email@example.com to register your interest.
-You will then be matched with a peer support group.
 Students can sign up at any stage during their MSc experience.

 Becoming a PhD-mentor

-PhD students interested in becoming mentors should register their interest by completing the survey here or by contacting the programme organisers at firstname.lastname@example.org.
+PhD students interested in becoming mentors should register their interest at any time of the year by contacting the programme organisers at firstname.lastname@example.org.
 All mentors are expected to attend an initial training session, facilitated by the Students’ Association (formerly EUSA); the training is intended to introduce mentors to the ideas and techniques of peer-mentoring.
 A catch-up training session may also be held at the beginning of the second semester for those hoping to join the scheme later in the academic year.
-Mentors will be responsible for arranging their own peer support groups (one or two meetings per semester) in coordination with the organising committee and for providing advice and support to MSc students throughout the academic year.
 Involvement with MSc students outside regularly scheduled peer support group meetings is up to the individual mentor to decide.

 What the scheme does not do